-Mr. Hall, a graduate of Rensselaer Polytechnic Institute and a certified professional geologist, has an extensive background in business development, environmental engineering, and the integration of pipeline services.
+Mr. Hall, a graduate of Rensselaer Polytechnic Institute and has degrees in geology and civil engineering, has an extensive background in business development, environmental engineering, and the integration of pipeline services.
 Bill also has more than two decades of experience in commercializing the results of translational research projects.

 In the position of Executive Director, Bill is leading the Center’s efforts in establishing a collaborative that will energize a wide range of partners from academia, business, regulatory agencies, and potential investors to support technological developments that will benefit the Marcellus and Utica shale formations in Pennsylvania.
 A particular emphasis will be placed on new expanded uses for natural gas.

 Mr. Siggins, a graduate of Penn State University with a degree in Chemical Engineering, has more than 30 years of relevant experience, including expertise in the energy and environmental consulting, and waste management sectors, and an extensive background in technology transfer.
 Prior to joining SGICC, Mr. Siggins spent 15 years in the private sector before joining Penn State in 2000.
 At Penn State, Mr. Siggins spent time as a Senior Technical Specialist in the Office of Technology Management, and prior to that, he was the Associate Director of the Industrial Research Office at Penn State for 11 years.
 He has extensive experience in tech transfer and forming teams to direct early stage high tech commercialization efforts.